 Raspberries are relatively low in net carbs.
 At only 3 grams of carbs for 10 raspberries, while you can’t go crazy on them, that’s a handful of fruit that will certainly feel like a huge treat.

-Opting for a grass-fed, organic beef option when shopping for meat is more important than you think.
+Opting for a grass-fed and organic beef option when shopping for meat is more important than you think.
 By opting for organic and grass-fed beef, you’ll be limiting toxins and hormones within the meat, with may impact your overall health.

 Enjoy a lettuce wrapped burger, or some surf & turf complete with a side of low-carb vegetables such as broccoli for a complete meal that is going to help you hit your targets for fats & proteins.